Teachings and philosophy of Swami Vivekananda: Womanhood

 Swami Vivekananda warned it is completely unfair to discriminate between sexes, as there is not any sex distinction in Ātman ('self', 'essence'), the soul has neither sex, nor caste nor imperfection.
 He suggested not to think that there are men and women, but only that there are human beings.
 Swami Vivekananda felt, The best thermometer to the progress of a nation is its treatment of its women and it is impossible to get back India's lost pride and honor unless they try to better the condition of women.
 Vivekananda considered men and women as two wings of a bird, and it is not possible for a bird to fly on only one wing.
 So, according to him, there is no chance for the welfare of the world unless the condition of woman is improved.

 Swami Vivekananda noticed almost everywhere women are treated as playthings.
 In modern countries like America, women have more independence, still, Vivekananda had noticed, men bow low, offer a woman a chair and in another breath they offer compliments like "Oh, how beautiful your eyes.." etc. Vivekananda felt, a man does not have any right to do this or venture so far, and any woman should not permit this as well.
 According to Swami Vivekananda, such things develop the less noble side of humanity.
 They do not tend to noble ideals.

 According to Vivekananda, the ideal of womanhood in India is motherhood – that marvelous, unselfish, all-suffering, ever-forgiving mother.
 Vivekananda felt, in India, there are two great evils – trampling on the women, and grinding through the poor through caste restrictions.

 According to Swami Vivekananda, Sita is typical of India – the idealized India.
 Swami Vivekananda assured if world literature of the past and world literature of the future are thoroughly exhausted, yet, it will not be possible to find another Sita, because Sita is unique, the character was depicted once for all.
 Swami Vivekananda felt there may have been several Ramas, perhaps, but never more than one Sita.
 Sita was a true Indian by nature, Vivekananda concluded, one who never returned an injury.

 Influence on western spirituality

 Vivekananda's acquaintance with Western esotericism made him very successful in Western esoteric circles, beginning with his speech in 1893 at the Parliament of Religions.
-Vivekananda adapted traditional Hindu ideas and religiosity to suit the needs and understandings of his Western audiences, who were especially attracted by and familiar with Western esoteric traditions and movements like Transcendentalism and New thought.
-An important element in his adaptation of Hindu religiosity was the introduction of his four yoga's model, which includes Raja yoga, his interpretation of Patanjali's Yoga sutras, which offered a practical means to realize the divine force within which is central to modern Western esotericism.
+Vivekananda adapted traditional Hindu ideas and religiosity to suit the needs and understandings of his Western audiences, who were especially attracted by and familiar with Western esoteric traditions and movements like Transcendentalism and New Thought.
+An important element in his adaptation of Hindu religiosity was the introduction of his four yoga's model, which includes Raja yoga, his interpretation of the Yoga Sutras of Patanjali, which offered a practical means to realize the divine force within which is central to modern Western esotericism.
 In 1896 his book Raja Yoga was published, which became an instant success and was highly influential in the Western understanding of yoga.